mhannum72/mylunch/README.md

 todo
 ====

-* Bug: prevmd / prevts not part of page\_globals in editmeals?
+* Bug: if you change the title, it should change the grid-title.

 * I'll need to revise the mongo access routines for 'getMealInfoFromMongoFwd' and 'getMealInfoFromMongoRev'.
 The scheme now is not scalable, and not